 For more than 50 years, the Ontario Arts Council (OAC) has played a vital role in promoting and assisting the development of the arts for the enjoyment and benefit of Ontarians.
 In 2016-2017, the OAC funded 1,657 individual artists and 1,098 organizations in 212 communities across Ontario for a total of $50.8 million.

 Ce document existe ègalement en français.

-Established in 1991, the Ontario Arts Foundation (OAF) is passionately committed to building long-term support for the arts in Ontario.
-In 2016-2017, the OAF paid out over $3.2 million in endowment income and $325,000 in awards and scholarships.
+The Ontario Arts Foundation (OAF) works with arts patrons to build long-term support for the arts in Ontario.
+In 2016-2017, the OAF paid out over $3.2 million in endowment income and $375,000 in awards and scholarships.

 For more than 50 years, the Ontario Arts Council has played a vital role in promoting and assisting the development of the arts and artists for the enjoyment and benefit of Ontarians.
 In 2016-2017, the Ontario Arts Council funded 1,657 individual artists and 1,098 organizations in 212 communities across Ontario for a total of $50.8 million.